 People who experience a burning sensation in the lower abdomen may have a digestive, gynecological, or urological condition.

-A doctor may also consider some other abdominal conditions, especially in older adults.
+A doctor may also consider other abdominal conditions, especially in older adults.
 These may include cancers of the gastrointestinal, gynecological, or urological systems.

 Be sure to contact a doctor for a complete evaluation to determine the correct diagnosis and receive the appropriate treatment.